pablolito/wp-react/README.md

 }`

 ## TODO :
-* Remove class and constructor when it is not useful (dump component)
+* Remove class and constructor when it is not useful (dumb component...)
 * Optimize requests in error
 * Redux implementation
 * Jest tests